/arc:vision

 options:

-description: "Walk through the current vision and talk through it"
+description: "Assess the current vision and suggest improvements without overwriting it"

-description: "Revise the vision based on a new direction"
+description: "Update the vision based on current context or a new direction"

 - label: "Start fresh"